connervieira/PredatorFabric/CONFIGURATION.md

 - `camera` contains camera related configuration options.
     - `provider` determines which back-end will be used to capture images.
 Currently, `"fswebcam"` and `"imagesnap"` are supported.
 Setting this value to `"off"` will disable image capture, for sake of debugging.
     - `device` determines which camera device the camera back-end will use to capture images.
+        - This configuration value is a list.
+When "discrete" mode is enabled, only the first device in this list is used.
+In "stream" mode, all devices in this list are used.
     - `resolution` determines the camera resolution that will be used to capture images.
 This value is only supported by FSWebcam, and will be ignored by ImageSnap.
     - `arguments` contains custom command line arguments that will be attached to the camera back-end execution command.
 If you want to directly customize camera operation, this allows you to do so.
     - `file_name` is a string that determines the file name used for the images captured by the camera back-end.